trust-mfn-berlin/animals-as-objects/vault/material.lamont-doherty-collection.md

 <figcaption>

 _This video illustrates the work of the micropaleontology research group at the Museum für Naturkunde Berlin by following the unboxing of the Lamont-Doherty Collection of slides.
-These fragile glass supports contain millions of individual specimens of microfossils, including diatoms, radiolarians and foraminiferans hauled up from the bottom of the ocean.
-These microscopic remains provide scientists with precious information about the history and dynamics of planetary transformations, and form an important even though little known part of the museum’s collections.
+These fragile glass supports contain millions of individual specimens of microfossils retrieved from the bottom of the oceans, including diatoms, radiolarians and foraminiferans.
+The microscopic remains provide scientists with precious information about the history and dynamics of planetary transformations and form an important yet little known part of the museum’s collection.
 (Video: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>